Protect your Business with Advanced Fire Detection and Alarm Systems.

 Provides the fire alarm system with the ability to control aspects of the building environment and to prepare the building for fire, control the spread of smoke and noxious fumes and fire by influencing air movement, lighting, process controls, human occupant transport systems (elevators and escalators) and emergency exits.

 Standards and Regulations

 Various government agencies impose regulations and standards for fire alarm systems to provide for a systematic framework so the public at large is protected from rouge, out-of-control fires threatening building occupants and neighbors.
 Absolute Protective Systems, Inc. maintains a complete, comprehensive knowledge of theses regulations.
-Our designers, technicians and management regularly obtain certifications and licenses to provide you with assistance in regulatory compliance.
+Our designers, technicians and management regularly obtain certifications, fire warden training and licenses to provide you with assistance in regulatory compliance.